rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 The single configuration file is `/etc/squid/squid.conf`.

-Service logs (stop and restart) are stored in `/var/log/squid.cache.log`, while client requests are stored in `/var/log/squid/access.log`.
-By default, cache files are stored in `/var/spool/squid/`.
+Service logs (stop and restart) are in `/var/log/squid.cache.log`, while client requests are in `/var/log/squid/access.log`.
+By default, cache files are in `/var/spool/squid/`.

 #### The `squid` command